 For this illustration of the piercing face of a great grey owl, I drew inspiration from Charley Harper's geometric nature depictions.

 This depiction of intertwining succulents was the final piece I created while at Media Objectives.
-It took some experimentation to arrive at the sizzling palette, but I imagine it is now adding warmth to the room it occupies.
+It took some experimentation to arrive at the sizzling palette, and I imagine it is now adding warmth to the room it occupies.